(225 ILCS 5/4)

 of this Act, or use the title "athletic trainer" or

-"certified athletic trainer" or "athletic trainer certified" or the letters
+"certified athletic trainer" or "athletic trainer certified" or "licensed athletic trainer" or the letters

 "A.T.", "C.A.T.", "A.T.C.", "A.C.T.", or